 Proceeds benefit Friends of the Public Garden, a local organization that helps support care of Boston Common and Commonwealth Avenue Mall in addition to the Public Garden.

-While this is going on, you'll hear some great music by the Harvard Marching Band as well as other entertainers such as jugglers, a musician, and more.
+While this is going on, you'll hear some great music by the Harvard Marching Band as well as other entertainers such as jugglers, circus games, and more.

-New this year: Lion dances performed by young dancers.
+Back this year: Special Lion Dances performed by young dancers.

 As a special treat, you'll also hear readings of the book, Make Way for Ducklings.